timewave-computer/valence-services/contracts/auction/auction/README.md

 There will be cases where we have leftover results from rounding, the leftover tokens will be added to the next auction, to mitigate the leftovers of the next auction.
 The impact of the leftover tokens is minimal per seller, the loss is less than 1 udenom (1 millionth of 1 token) per auction.

-`CleanAfterAuction` - Clean up storage from the closed auction that is not needed anymore.
+`CleanAfterAuction {}` - Clean up storage from the closed auction that is not needed anymore.

 ### Admin

 The admin of each auction is the Auctions Manager contract, which makes it easier for us to manage multiple auctions.

-`PauseAuction` - Allows us to pause the auction in case of an emergency.
+`PauseAuction {}` - Allows us to pause the auction in case of an emergency.

-`ResumeAuction` - Resume the auction after it was paused.
+`ResumeAuction {}` - Resume the auction after it was paused.

 `UpdateStrategy { strategy: AuctionStrategy }` - update the strategy of the auction, see more in the [Auction strategy](#auction-strategy) section.